nicolasparada/blog/content/posts/javascript-client-router.md

 console.log(router.exec('/foo')) // not found page
 ```

 To use it you add handlers for a URL pattern.
 This pattern can be a simple string or a regular expression.
-Using a string will match exactly that, but using a regular expression allows you to do fancy things like extract parameters from the URL as seen on `userPageHandler` or match any URL as seen on `notFoundPageHandler`.
+Using a string will match exactly that, but a regular expression allows you to do fancy things like capture parts from the URL as seen with the user page or match any URL as seen with the not found page.

 I'll explain what does that `exec` method...
 As I said, the URL pattern can be a string or a regular expression, so it first checks for a string.
 In case the pattern is equal to the given pathname, it returns the execution of the handler.
-If it is not a string, then it's a regular expression, so it uses the `.exec()` method of the regexp against the given pathname.
-In case it matches, it returns the execution of the handler passing to it the parameters with `match.slice(1)`.
+If it is a regular expression, we do a match with the given pathname.
+In case it matches, it returns the execution of the handler passing to it the captured parameters.

-## Working example
+## Working Example

-That example, just logs to the console.
+That example just logs to the console.
 Let's try to integrate it to a page and see something.

 ```html
 <!DOCTYPE html>